Online Banking Login

 ROUTING NUMBER 073902436

-WEST DES MOINES, IOWA (November 17, 2020) — Midwest Heritage, a subsidiary of Hy-Vee, Inc., announces the recipients of their award-winning program to help youth get a start in the cattle industry.
+WEST DES MOINES, IOWA (October 23, 2023) — Midwest Heritage, a subsidiary of Hy-Vee, Inc., announces the recipients of their award-winning Youth Heifer Program to help youth get a start in the cattle industry.

-The goal of the Midwest Heritage Youth Heifer Program is to help future young farmers gain interest and knowledge of the beef cattle industry.
-Winners were chosen based on merit, future goals and their ability to care for the heifers.
-These individuals are 7th or 8th graders from Adair, Lucas, Madison, Wayne, or Warren County, Iowa.
-The program will span five years.
-During the program, each participant will maintain and submit accurate records of income and expenditures as well as a brief summary of activities annually.
-At the conclusion of the five years, recipients are responsible for paying back the market value of the three bred heifers.
+The goal of the Midwest Heritage Youth Heifer Program is to help young future farmers gain interest and knowledge of the beef cattle industry.
+Midwest Heritage awards the recipients three bred heifers to help start their herd.
+During the five-year program, recipients are responsible for the management and daily care of their herd.
+At the conclusion of the five years, recipients are responsible for paying back the initial market value of the three bred heifers.

-Midwest Heritage, a Hy-Vee company, is a full-service financial center offering a comprehensive array of products and services.
-Midwest Heritage is headquartered in West Des Moines, Iowa, with branches in Chariton, Iowa, five Hy-Vee store locations in central Iowa, and one Hy-Vee store location in Overland Park, Kansas.
-Midwest Heritage has in excess of $310,000,000 in assets.
+MIDWEST HERITAGE, a Hy-Vee company, is a full-service banking, insurance and investments center offering a comprehensive array of financial products and services.
+Midwest Heritage is headquartered in West Des Moines, Iowa, with branches in Chariton, Iowa, five Hy-Vee store locations in central Iowa and one Hy-Vee store location in Overland Park, Kansas.
+Midwest Heritage has in excess of $425 million in assets.
 The organization offers the personal service of a community bank with the convenience of a larger bank and is a five-star rated bank by both Bauer Financial Service and Bankrate.com.
 FDIC Insured, Equal Housing Lender.
-Visit us at midwestheritage.com.
+Visit us at www.midwestheritage.com.

 Be the first to hear about new products and promotions, learn valuable financial tips and more!